metal3-io/baremetal-operator/docs/api.md

   * *credentialsName* -- A reference to a *secret* containing the username and password for the BMC.

+  * *disableCertificateVerification* -- A boolean to skip certificate validation when true.

 * *online* -- A boolean indicating whether the host should be powered on (true) or off (false).
 Changing this value will trigger a change in power state on the physical host.